-The Civil Justice Program at Loyola Law School, Los Angeles will host its eighth-annual Journalist Law School from Wednesday, May 29-Saturday, June 1, 2013 on Loyola Law’s Frank Gehry-designed downtown Los Angeles campus.
-The application deadline is Monday, March 4, 2013.
+The Civil Justice Program at Loyola Law School, Los Angeles will host its eighth-annual Journalist Law School from Wednesday, May 28-Saturday, May 31, 2014 on Loyola Law School’s Frank Gehry-designed downtown Los Angeles campus.
+The application deadline is Friday, Marcy 7, 2014.

-The fellowship condenses core law-school subjects and break-out topics into a long weekend filled with courses taught by Loyola Law faculty, practicing attorneys and jurists.
+The fellowship condenses core law-school subjects and break-out topics into a long weekend filled with courses taught by Loyola Law faculty, practicing attorneys, legislators and hudges.
 Journalists with at least three years of experience who cover the law in some fashion are encouraged to apply.Journalist fellows, who are competitively selected, receive a certificate of completion at the end of the four-day program.
-More than 200 reporters, editors and producers have completed the fellowship from a wide range of local, national and international news organizations.
+Almost 300 reporters, editors and producers have completed the fellowship from a wide range of local, national and international news organizations.

 There is no cost to journalists to attend the fellowship.
 Instruction, lodging and most meals are included.
 And the Journalist Law School will cover half of travel expenses up to $300.
 Fellows will be housed at the nearby Omni Los Angeles Hotel.

 Fellows need to arrive in Los Angeles on the morning of Wednesday, May 27, 2015.
 The JLS will cover lodging from May 27 through the evening of May 30.
 Fellows will be responsible for any additional lodging.
 Fellows will have one free evening to explore Los Angeles on their own.
 Certificates will be issued during a graduation ceremony and reception on the evening of Saturday, May 30.